On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Some concluding remarks

 where we defined the homeomorphisms:

 By construction, every set appearing in the diagram above is a smooth manifold and every function is a diffeomorphism.
 Moreover, it is possible to rewrite every measure as the push-forward of one another, as the defining functions are homeomorphisms.
-More precisely, it is clear (by definition of push-forward) that:
+More precisely, it follows by definition of push-forward that

-The identities above translate into the mathematical language of causal fermion systems what is generally known as the action of a \textit{creation or annihilation operator}.
-More precisely, we can give the following interpretations. \begin{enumerate}[(i)] \item The identity $\varrho_1=(f_1)_*\varrho_{vac}$ defines the creations of the particles of $\sU_+^{(1)}$ and the antiparticles of $\sU_-^{(1)}$, starting from the vacuum. \item The identity $\varrho_{vac}=(f_2)_*\varrho_2$ defines the annihilation of the particles of $\sU_+^{(2)}$ and the antiparticles of $\sU_-^{(2)}$, ending up in the vacuum. \item The identity $\varrho_2=(f_{21})_*\varrho_1$ defines the annihilation of $\sU_\pm^{(1)}$ and the creation of $\sU_\pm^{(2)}$. \end{enumerate}
+The identities above translate into the mathematical language of causal fermion systems what is generally known as the action of a \textbf{creation or annihilation operator}.
+More precisely, we can give the following interpretations. \begin{itemize}[leftmargin=2.5em] \item[\rm{(i)}] The identity $\varrho_1=(f_1)_*\varrho_{vac}$ defines the creation of the particles of $\sU_+^{(1)}$ and the antiparticles of $\sU_-^{(1)}$, starting from the vacuum.\\[-0.3cm] \item[\rm{(ii)}] The identity $\varrho_{vac}=(f_2)_*\varrho_2$ defines the annihilation of the particles of $\sU_+^{(2)}$ and the antiparticles of $\sU_-^{(2)}$, ending up in the vacuum.\\[-0.3cm] \item[\rm{(iii)}] The identity $\varrho_2=(f_{21})_*\varrho_1$ defines the annihilation of $\sU_\pm^{(1)}$ and the creation of~$\sU_\pm^{(2)}$. \end{itemize}

-In the general case, when the local correlation function is not a homeomorphism with its image, the discussion presented here may no longer apply.
-However, in some special cases it is possible to get similar results, even though the functions involved might be only measurable.
+In the general case, when the local correlation function is not a homeomorphism onto its image, the discussion presented here no longer applies.
+However, in some special cases it is possible to get similar results, even though the functions involved may only be measurable.
 This, though, goes beyond the scope of this paper and will not be discussed here.

-It is worth stressing once more that the multiparticle states considered so far are exclusively those who can generally described as pure tensor products of single particle states (see Remark \ref{remarkentang}).
-A notion of an entanglement between states can be defined, but it still a matter of investigation.